Wriveted/wriveted-api/README.md

 ALTER ROLE cloudrun with NOCREATEDB NOCREATEROLE;

 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO cloudrun;

+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public to cloudrun;

 ```

 ## 🚨 Authorization